the main Central Park Church of Christ page.

 3

 We see that "oudeis" (no one / nothing) was "edynato" (able) to break the seals.
-Almost a “sword in the stone” type of test is implied.
-The text states that the search included all of ourano (heaven), and “epi tes ges” (on the earth), and “hypokato” (under the earth).
+Almost a "sword in the stone" type of test is implied (that is our King Arthur reference for this study).
+The text states that the search included all of ourano (heaven), and "epi tes ges" (on the earth), and "hypokato" (under the earth).

 As those around the scene could not open the scroll, they also could not read the contents.